salesforce-misc/violet-samples/README.md

 * Install Node v6 or greater - if you need to maintain an older version of node, consider using `nvm`.

-* Get the code: If you want the latest fixes, we would recommend to get this via git: `git clone git@github.com:sfxi/violet-samples.git`.
-You can alternatively get the (latest release)[https://github.com/sfxi/violet-samples/releases/latest].
+* Get the code: If you want the latest fixes, we would recommend to get this via git: `git clone git@github.com:salesforce/violet-samples.git`.
+You can alternatively get the [latest release](https://github.com/salesforce/violet-samples/releases/latest).

 * Download dependencies: `npm install`